 Other items of interest: a small broadside from 1789 printed in Augusta, GA that offers a 30 guineas reward for the return of, among other items, 36 pairs of shoe buckles and 15 pairs of gold edges knee buckles.
 It’s full of antiquated long S characters that seem nearly illegible now, reading like lowercase fs.

-A favorite find was a series of Italian opera and theatre posters from late 1700s through mid 1800s which as groupings clearly displayed the evolution of typography from old style to modern and slab serif.
-Also, it‘s impressive that these delicate ephemera survived then made their way from Imola, Italy to an archives in Georgia.
+A favorite find was a series of Italian opera and theatre posters from the late 1700s through the mid-1800s which as groupings clearly displayed the evolution of typography from old style to modern and slab serif.
+Also, it‘s impressive that these delicate ephemera survived and then made their way from Imola, Italy to an archive in Georgia.
 (Well, technically the broadsides were around before it was Italy per se: the area was occupied by revolutionary French forces in the late 1700s, then occupied by the Austrians in 17990, then united to the Cisalpine Republic which became a part of the kingdom Italy in the mid 19th century.)

 The 1793 Act of dissolve the Marriage of John Street, which requested the king allow the dissolution of marriage because the wife, who had entered into “Criminal intercourse and adulterous conversation” with a captain “in one of your majesty’s regiments of foot”: